domRiddle/ASF/IPC.md

 	}
 }
 ```

+`GlobalConfig` is specialized C# object used by ASF for accessing to its config.
+It has exactly the same structure as **[global config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** explained in configuration, and it also exposes all available config variables.
+This property can be used for determining with what options the ASF program is configured to work.
+In example structure above, only a subset of all properties is shown in order to keep it clean.

 `MemoryUsage` - `uint` value that specifies **managed** runtime memory used by ASF process as a whole, in kilobytes.